Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives: Results

 \subsection{Effects of gender \& socioeconomic status}

 Finally, we explore the effect of socioeconomic status and gender in mobility diversity.
 However, before studying the effects of these two aspects combined, we must gauge the role of socioeconomic status alone.
-For this reason, we grouped travellers according to the three socioeconomic classes defined in Data and Methods section (\ie \lowerc $Low$, \middlec $Mid$, and \upperc $Up$).
+For this reason, we grouped travellers according to the three socioeconomic classes defined in the Data and Methods section (\ie \lowerc $Low$, \middlec $Mid$, and \upperc $Up$).
 We computed the values of $H$ of travels made by travellers belonging to each socioeconomic class, as well as for travels made by all travellers combined ($A$), and for travels made for either \all or \work purposes.

-In Fig.~\ref{fig:socio_kde_bgt}, we display the $\kde(H)$ for the \bgt area for the years 2012 and 2019, respectively.
-In agreement with the trend observed thus far, we observe an increase over time of the mobility diversity independently on the purpose of travel considered.
+In Fig~\ref{fig:socio_kde_bgt}, we display the $\kde(H)$ for the \bgt area for the years 2012 and 2019, respectively.
+In agreement with the trend observed thus far, we observe a decrease over time of the mobility diversity regardless of the travel's purpose.
 Travellers belonging to the \upperc class attain the lowest value of $H$, suggesting that they cover less uniformly the space.
 In other words, upper-income individuals might be more ``selective'' in their mobility than people belonging to the other classes.
 On the other hand, in general, \middlec class travellers display the highest values of $H$.
 The higher values of $H^{Mid}$ over the other classes suggest that individuals in the \middlec class cover the space more uniformly than other classes.

-However, the reasons for such heterogeneity in the \upperc and \lowerc classes are not the same.
-People belonging to upper-income class move to fewer zones because they probably do not need to seek for opportunities in other neighbourhoods.
-People belonging to lower-income class, instead, move to fewer zones because they cannot afford to reach all of them.
-For instance, they might not be able to reach urban areas where the public transportation system is insufficient or inadequate.
+People belonging to upper-income class might move to fewer zones because they concentrate their travels in areas that has a high volume of opportunities.
+Conversely, people belonging to lower-income class are obliged to move since they cannot afford to live in zones next to those with more opportunities.
+In addition, people belonging to \lowerc class may not have access to as many areas as \middlec class due to the lack of affordable (public) transportation and opportunities.
+For instance, \lowerc{} class people might not be able to reach areas in which the public transportation system is insufficient or inadequate.
 Finally, we observe that the peak-to-peak distances between the $\kde$ become smaller over the years, indicating a possible decrease of socioeconomic inequalities in \bgt.